Berit Lindholm: Royal Opera House

 Lindholm first performed at the Royal Opera House in London as Chrysothemis in 1966, stepping in for Mane Collier.
 A critic wrote: "Tall, and remarkably slim for so epic a voice, Miss Lindholm is clearly marked out for greatness".
 She returned for Isolde, Brünnhilde in Wagner's Der Ring des Nibelungen staged by Götz Friedrich and conducted by Colin Davis, and for Chrysothemis again between 1973 and 1975.

-As Brünnhilde, she alternated with Gwyneth Jones, the singer of the role in the Jahrhundertring in Bayreuth from 1976; Wotan was portrayed Donald McIntyre.
+As Brünnhilde, she alternated with Gwyneth Jones, the singer of the role in the Jahrhundertring in Bayreuth from 1976; Wotan was portrayed by Donald McIntyre.
 Lindholm's costumes were exhibited at the opera house in 2007.
 Designed by the Swedish Ingrid Rosell, they were mostly made from leather, obviously for a slender person, defying "the comic-book depictions of a heavyweight, armour-clad, helmeted Wagnerian diva".

 In 1971, Lindholm rescued a Ring cycle at Opera Scotland; booked for a preliminary performance of Götterdämmerung, she returned a week later to step in for Siegfried and Götterdämmerung.
 She also appeared at the 1974 Edinburgh Festival with a production of Elektra by the Royal Swedish Opera.